 6. Perhaps most importantly, teach your child to embrace failure.
 We can do this by holding back instead of swooping in when our child makes a mistake.
 For example, let their block tower fall if it is built unevenly.
-Let your child lose at a game of checkers; instead of letting them win, find ways to compliment their thinking.
+Let your child lose at a game of checkers; instead of letting them win, find ways to complement their thinking.

-Through failure our children will find success.
+Through failure, our children will find success.

 Bonus Tip for Parents of Girls: